 Alfred Adam Riedmann was born on May 30, 1895 in Omaha, Nebraska.
-He lived on 2nd Street near Hickory, and then moved to 411 Walnut.
+He lived on 2nd Street near Hickory St. and then moved to 411 Walnut.
 He was baptized at and later attended St. Joseph’s Church and School until he finished 3rd grade.
-He quit school to go to work when he was 9 years old to help feed his one brother and four sisters.
+He quit school to go to work when he was nine years old to help feed his one brother and four sisters.
 His dad, Georg Riedmann, did not always bring home enough to provide for the family.

 Al’s best friend was Charlie Kyra (Karroll).
 As a youth he played baseball at Bill Pen Park for the Riverside Baseball Team.
 In winter, he would put together a sled called the Traveler.
 It was 2 sleds with big planks connecting them and tied together.
 With 4-6 people they would go down Hickory Hill which was a steep, winding hill.

 Al later worked at the Metz Brewery Co. and was an apprentice at the Willow Springs Brewery until World War I. He enlisted in the Navy on May 17, 1918.
 He was sent to the U.S. Naval Electrical School at Hampton Roads Naval Base, Virginia.
 He was in the 10th Co. – 10 Reg.
 He was discharged on February 15, 1919.

 Frances Anna Vacek Riedmann was born January 8, 1896 in a neighborhood called Sheelytown, which at the time was just south of Omaha and north of South Omaha.
 It was an area of Polish folks around 26th and Vinton.
 Her family later moved to 30th and Harrison where they had three acres of land.